NourheneLdh/Project/home.md

 **Step 1: Downloading winPEAS to Kali Linux**

-I downloaded the latest version of winPEAS from GitHub:
+I downloaded the latest version of winPEAS from GitHub, This saved the executable as `winPEAS.exe` on my attacker machine.
 ```bash
 wget https://github.com/carlospolop/PEASS-ng/releases/latest/download/winPEASany.exe -O winPEAS.exe
 ```
-This saved the executable as `winPEAS.exe` on my attacker machine.

 **Step 2: Uploading winPEAS to the Target**

-I used `smbclient` to upload the file to a writable SMB share (`ShareTest`) on the Domain Controller:
+I used `smbclient` to upload the file to a writable SMB share (`ShareTest`) on the Domain Controller.
+Upload confirmed winPEAS.exe was now available on the target machine.
 ```bash
 smbclient //192.168.1.233/ShareTest -U BTarget
 put winPEAS.exe
 ```
-Upload confirmed winPEAS.exe was now available on the target machine.

 **Step 3: Executing winPEAS on the Windows Server**

-On the Windows Server:
-1. Navigated to the `ShareTest` directory
-2. **Double-clicked** `winPEAS.exe` to run it manually No administrator privileges were required for this basic scan.
+On the Windows Server I Navigated to the `ShareTest` directory and **Double-clicked** `winPEAS.exe` to run it manually, No administrator privileges were required for this basic scan.

 **Result of winPEAS Enumeration:**